cjjeakle/ml-hot-or-cold/README.md

     * `python3 server.py`
 1. Navigate to: http://localhost:8001

-## Hosting the website

-1. Follow the steps [here](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/) to set up nginx as a reverse proxy (to provide https support)
-    * Point the reverse proxy to a running instance of `server.py` at localhost:8001
-        * See [Running the website](#Running-the-website) to start the server

 ## License
 ### Software License (except where otherwise noted in comments)
 The MIT License (MIT)